AyuubMohamud/Biriq/README.md

 - Fix RAS (done)
 - Fix the load pipeline, and improve non-blocking cache (done, but needs more testing)
 - Add PMP for NAPOT only with >1024 byte granules
-- Add in SIMD on integer registers (done)
+- Add in F extension (but for most significant 24 bits)
 - Add configurable PMAs
 - Add atomic instructions for both IO and non IO regions
 - Add in coherent I/O by means of a port into the data cache (complete)